- 25 Days -

-Auckland is not only the biggest city in New Zealand, it's also the gateway to some amazing scenery and experiences.
+Auckland is not only the biggest city in New Zealand, it's also the gateway to some amazing local scenery and experiences.
 From its location on Auckland Harbor it's easy to visit most of the 50 islands in the adjacent Hauraki Gulf Maritime Park.
-Auckland is the ideal starting point for any New Zealand trip, be it scenic, cultural, fine food and wines or adventure based.
+Auckland is an ideal starting point for any New Zealand trip, be it to enjoy great scenery, fascinating local culture, or fine food and wines.

 After leaving Auckland you will soon be enjoying the rural landscapes that lie at the heart of New Zealand’s economy, the farming region called The Waikato.
 It's an easy drive, passing small towns and dairy farms along the way.
 There are some interesting activities that you can choose to enjoy as you make your way to Rotorua of which Hobbiton and The Waitomo Caves are the most famous.

 Rotorua is one of the most important cultural centers for the Māori people of New Zealand.
 It's also internationally known for its bubbling mud pools, shooting geysers and natural hot spring spas.